calebnance/feather-ssg/src/html/pages/html/getting-started.md

 ---

-The easiest way to create a new post is with markdown.
+The easiest way to create a new post is with markdown, the front matter looks like this:

 ```yaml
 # layout support